 First Court Event

-The first court event is a type of hearing where the Judicial Registrar i.e. the Judicial Officer who conducts the hearing, hears from both parties about steps that need to be taken to prepare for the matter.
+The first court event is a type of hearing where the Judicial Registrar i.e. the Judicial Officer conducts the hearing.
+The Judicial Officer will hear from both parties about steps that need to be taken to prepare for the matter.

 During this court event, the Registrar makes orders for gathering of all the evidence, valuations etc. The Judicial Registrar may also make interim or final orders if required.